The Assessment Committe is the main governing body of assessments at LAHC.

 Other (The Assessment Committee will forward the data summary reports to the appropriate committees)

 The Assessment Committee meets every third Tuesday of the month in SCC-271 at 1:15 pm.
-The next meeting will be May 15, 2018. *This will be the last scheduled meeting of the 2017-2018 Academic Year.
+The next meeting will be October 16, 2018.

-The committee is composed of the SLO Coordinator, Dean of Institutional Effectiveness, and an Academic Dean (Pending new hire).
+The committee is composed of the SLO Coordinator, Dean of Institutional Effectiveness, and an Academic Dean.
 Plus representatives from the academic divisions, student services, administrative services and the Office of Institutional Effectiveness.

 Additional: Student Success Coordinating Committee representative, research analyst from the Office of Institutional Effectiveness, Academic Senate representative (SLO Coordinator), AFT faculty representative, ASO student representative.

 Kathlene Rosales (Nursing), Fredrik Ho (Buisness), Lorrie Kato (Psychology), Tina Weirens (Math), Karen Grgas (Child Dev.), Jonathon Klyng (Fine Arts/Humanities), Theresa Ursic (History), Alberto Pimental (Sociology), Tamar Khajadourian (Library), Ann Warren (Comminications-Chair), Nabeel Barakat (Kinesiology-Chair), Farah Saddigh (Math/Tech-Chair),